-Some of the better received articles in the ecotourism series have been those that focus on unconventional forms of ecotourism, such as indigenous or urban ecotourism.
+Some of the better-received articles in the ecotourism series have been those that focus on unconventional forms of ecotourism, such as indigenous or urban ecotourism.
 This week, however, we’ll be taking things in the opposite direction and discussing one of the most conventional, obvious ways to practice ecotourism: visiting a national park.
 It’s my hope, however, to provide some information about visiting national parks that you may not have previously considered, as well as to provide a platform to share some truly beautiful photos.

-Because there are thousands of articles already floating about the Internet that discuss why you should visit national parks, especially while traveling, I’ll do my best to stay away from typical reasons like “seeing cool animals” or “enjoying the fresh air.”
+Because there are thousands of articles already floating about the internet that discuss why you should visit national parks, especially while travelling, I’ll do my best to stay away from typical reasons like “seeing cool animals” or “enjoying the fresh air.”
 These are certainly important reasons to visit national parks, but chances are you already know.
 Instead, we’ll look at some other, less talked about reasons to visit national parks, such as…

 Providing Demand for the Service